-Often, I sit with merchants who are fixed on the best card processing rate they’re paying, this has become the benchmark for what merchants think will give them the better deal.
-But in reality what they are paying goes beyond those rates.
+Often, I sit with merchants who are fixed on the best card processing rate that they pay, this has become the benchmark for what merchants think will give them the better deal.
+But in reality what they are paying goes beyond these rates.

 My thoughts time and time gain revert to the reps that have visited before and said “I’ll beat the card processing rate you’re currently paying” but neglected to show the merchant the real cost of card processing fees.
 I’m sure I hear my own eyes roll when this happens and spend the next few minutes explaining that it’s not just about the rate you’re paying, it’s the additional processing fees and how they impact your charges and monthly bill.